-A second example (50), also involving PSA levels in prostate cancer patients, used a combination of supplements, including soy isoflavones, lycopene, silymarin and a mixture of low doses of various AOs.
+A second example of a combination treatment (54) also involved PSA levels in prostate cancer patients, but using a different combination of supplements, including soy isoflavones, lycopene, silymarin and a mixture of low doses of various AOs.
 Treatment periods of 10 weeks using the supplements were alternated with 10-week periods using a placebo, separated by 4-week washout periods.
 The results were a 2.6 fold increase in PSA doubling time during supplement periods relative to that during placebo periods.